By Chris Mautner

 Relax.
 With just a little bit of effort — and some tips from Kelli Gehman, a sales representative at the Home Depot store in Hampden Twp. — you can make sure your wicker or wrought iron pieces stay in good shape for years to come.

 There are three times you’ll want to clean your patio furniture: When you bring it out for the first time, once in the middle of the summer, and right before you store it away.
 (Of course, you might decide to give it a touch-up if you’re having company visit.)

 When bringing out your furniture initially, make sure all the bolts and clips are tight and securely fastened, as the metal will expand and contract with the change in seasons.

-When cleaning wicker furniture, Gehman recommends to use a big sponge — the kind you use to clean your car.
-Soap it up using a gentle laundry detergent or dish detergent and then wash the piece.
+When cleaning wicker furniture, Gehman recommends using a big sponge — the kind you use to clean your car.
+Soap it up using gentle laundry detergent or dish detergent and then wash the piece.